Free Easy Knit Beanie Hat Pattern for Circular Needles

 Knit 1 round even

 Note: Knitting in the round on a short circular with a small number of stitches can be tricky.
-Read about 4 ways to do this below before doing the rest of the decreases:
+Watch the video tutorial or read about 4 ways to do this below before doing the rest of the decreases:

 Knit 1 round even